Type Archive: Overview

-The Type Archive was a repository of the original forms, punches, matrices and patterns of some of the most successful metal type and wood type foundries in the England.
+The Type Archive was a repository of the original forms, punches, matrices and patterns of some of the most successful metal type and wood type foundries in England.
 It holds a historic collection of presses.
 The Archive estimated that its collections included over six million artefacts, though collating among sources provides a number over 10 million.

 The Archive housed Monotype Hot-Metal Ltd., a group of four pensioners, formerly of the Monotype Corporation, who manufactured matrices (moulds for typecasting) for Monotype hot-metal typesetting equipment that remain in operation around the world to supply letterpress printing hobbyists and some commercial firms.
 The Archive offered apprenticeships and trained several individuals in matrix manufacture.
 These operations ended on 25 July 2022.

 The Archive had no regular open hours nor scheduled availability for researchers for most of its operation.
 However, it conducted open houses from time to time, hosted occasional exhibitions in a gallery space, and had school groups in for printing workshops.

 Collections

 The extensive Monotype holdings of the archive were arrayed in huge vaults, including this portion full of Monotype hot-metal casting machines.

-The Museum’s major collections were:
+The Museum's major collections were: